Skip to content

 Complexity Metrics

-The number of independent paths through code.
+The number of independent paths through code—how many test cases you need for full branch coverage.
 Increased by:

 • switch case